 Aligning people with tech

 Consider this: Success or failure isn’t about whether an intranet was delivered on time and on budget.
 Or whether the CRM does what it said it would on the tin.
 The real measure of success is whether your project delivers the change the original business case promised it would.
 That is, do your users (i.e. employees) do anything differently now than they did before?

 Herein lies the challenge: Delivering change is more about the human factor than anything else.
-We humans are a fickle lot - often attempting to justify emotional decisions with logic after they’ve already been made.
-We’re difficult to please, creatures of habit and yet change our mind arbitrarily - a myriad of contradictions.
+We, humans, are a fickle lot - often attempting to justify emotional decisions with logic after they’ve already been made.
+We’re difficult to please, creatures of habit, and yet change our minds arbitrarily - a myriad of contradictions.

 So, many technology projects fail, and it’s not because of technology.

-Soft skills, like getting buy-in, influencing stakeholders and achieving lasting behavioural change were top of the list.
+Soft skills, like getting buy-in, influencing stakeholders, and achieving lasting behavioral change were top of the list.

 Clearly, people represent the most significant risk to any technology project.

 With such an unpredictably rogue element, it can be challenging to create an environment where the majority of end-users actually adopt the new technology, change their behavior, and deliver the outcome that was originally sought.

 Start thinking about your technology projects as "human projects".
 By changing your language you instantly change the focus of your project, reminding everyone involved of the importance of the human element for success.